How to Set & Use TypeScript Default Parameters

 }

-This feature enables you to create functions that can be called with various numbers of arguments, making your code more versatile and reusable.
 When working with arrow functions in TypeScript, you can apply the same default parameter pattern:

 For building full-stack TypeScript apps, these patterns help create well-typed backend functions that gracefully handle missing parameters.